 It is worth giving consideration slightly separately to the burden of mental health and drug disorder issues.
-With a little local variation, there is a substantially similar burden of disease for males and for females across the two Districts.
+With a little local variation, there is a substantially similar burden of disease for males and for females.
 In each case the disease burden rises rapidly from age 15, and peaks steeply in the 25 - 29 year age group.
 It then falls away gradually into older age.